INDONESIA’S SOUTHERN MOLUCCAS BIRDING TOUR: DETAILED ITINERARY

 Indonesia’s Southern Moluccas: Day 3 Kai Kecil and Kai Besar (Little and Great Kai) are two small islands situated far to the southeast of Seram.
 They are the two largest pieces of land in the Kai archipelago and consist of raised coralline limestone.
 Large areas of forest on Kai Kecil have been cleared for the timber industry, and what remains is becoming increasingly difficult to access.
 Hilly Kai Besar on the other hand, is in a much more virginal state and is mostly forested.

 Fortunately, even in areas that have previously been cleared of forest, many of the special birds of the islands seem able to survive in patches of secondary forest and even scrub.
 One of the most obvious endemics is the entirely greenish-black Kai Coucal, which clambers clumsily about in any area of dense growth.
-The handsome, but rather shy White-tailed Monarch often joins the mixed-species flocks, whilst Golden-bellied (or Little Kai) White-eyes travel about in family groups.
+The handsome, but rather shy White-tailed Monarch often joins the mixed-species flocks, as does Kai Fantail, whilst Golden-bellied (or Little Kai) White-eyes travel about in family groups.
 The latter is endemic to Kai Kecil and lacks an obvious white eyering.

-The local form of the Wallacean Drongo is sometimes split as Kai Drongo and there are also distinctive and potentially ‘splitable’ forms of Wallacean Cuckooshrike and Northern and Arafura Fantails.
+The local form of the Wallacean Drongo is sometimes split as Kai Drongo and there are also distinctive and potentially ‘splitable’ forms of Wallacean Cuckooshrike and Arafura Fantails.
 Kai Cicadabird, a small island specialist, is restricted to Kai, Tanimbar and a few small islands.

 Other species that we will be searching for in the Kai islands include Pacific Reef Heron, Osprey, Pacific Baza, Orange-footed Scrubfowl, White-bibbed Fruit Dove, Pied Imperial Pigeon, Barred Dove, the lovely Eclectus Parrot and tiny Yellow-capped Pygmy Parrot, the antediluvian-looking Channel-billed Cuckoo, Common Dollarbird, Varied Triller, Island Monarch, Australasian (or Green) Figbird, and Grey-headed and Island Whistlers.
 The local form of the Barking Owl, remigialis, is uncommon and was previously placed in Australian Boobook, although by voice it is clearly a Barking Owl.